 It is not our intention to impose new practices on the collectivities of the target territories without the adhesion and appropriation of the populations concerned.
 We believe that personal assistance and pedagogy provided by pilot groups of adults and even in schools, in close contact with chiefdoms and local administrations, allow long-term and large-scale changes in practices.

-Valorization of the production chain
+Valorization of the supply chain

 Self-sufficiency of the collectivities